 So by supporting the local winemakers you’re helping to save the Cinque Terre.
 Salute!

 If you want to do more you can pitch in on a Save Vernazza voluntourism day.
 Run twice-weekly throughout the season, this is a great way to connect with the land and community.
 Includes lunch, wine, and insurance for €29.
+Surely one of the best foodie experiences in the Cinque Terre!

 The glorious thing about eating and drinking in the Cinque Terre is that it’s so easy to find locally-sourced specialities.
 In fact, it’s hard to avoid them.
 All of the villages have delicatessens, co-operative stores, bakeries, wineries, seafood restaurants, and takeaway joints.
 The Tourist Information offices (Welcome Centres) will provide you with up-to-date information on wineries and the like.